-Many people have a strong bond with their primary care physician
+Many people have a strong bond with their physician

-It may be easy to go to an urgent care center or a retail health clinic when we’re feeling sick.
-But neither one can replace the more personalized care we get from a primary care physician (PCP).
+But it can’t replace the more personalized care we get from a primary care physician (PCP).

 That’s the conclusion of a study conducted earlier this year by the Harris Poll on behalf of Mercy Health System of Southeastern Pennsylvania.